petebachant/petebachant.github.io/_posts/2024-10-23-reproducible-openfoam.markdown

 ![Saving after building the Docker image.](/images/repro-openfoam/save-after-docker-build.png)

-Let's check that we can run something in the environment.
+Finally, let's check that we can run something in the environment, e.g., print the help output of `blockMesh`:

 ```sh
 calkit runenv -- blockMesh -help